rg-wood/salt-lion/README.md

 **Gear:** Holy symbol, religious writings, simple robes, staff, 1D6 SILVER

-Some are chosen for more, touched by the gods and gifted
+Saints are those who have been blessed by the gods for their religious service, piety and dedication.
+Their deities reward them with the ability to perform miracles.
+Saints are rare, and can be both revered and reviled.

 ### Sorcerer